anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Everything we hear is an opinion, not a fact.
-Everything we see is a perspective, not the truth.
+Quote: The farther backward you can look, the farther forward you can see.

-By: Marcus Aurelius
+By: Winston Churchill